skybet/skybet.github.io/_posts/2017-03-28-bettracker-typescript.md

 ### Import type definitions for external node_modules libraries that we were using
 What would the modern JavaScript world be without node_modules?
 Well, the good news is that TypeScript supports external JavaScript modules.
 The bad news is that in order to fully benefit from TypeScript, each of your external modules needs its own type definitions in order to let TypeScript know how the module should behave.

-With TypeScript 2.0 and above, for most popular modules, there should be open source TypeScript definitions for your module and it's as simple as running
+With TypeScript 2.0 and above, for most of the popular modules, there should be open source TypeScript definitions for your module and it's as simple as running:
 ```
 npm install @types/<module_name> //e.g. npm install @types/react
 ```